OLaPh: Optimal Language Phonemizer: Introduction

 \section{Introduction}

-Phonemization, the conversion of text (graphemes) into phonemes, is a core component of text-to-speech (TTS) systems, ensuring correct pronunciation, prosody, and intelligibility.
+Phonemization or grapheme-to-phoneme (G2P) conversion is a core component of text-to-speech (TTS) systems, ensuring correct pronunciation, prosody, and intelligibility.
 Some modern TTS models rely solely on deep neural networks to infer pronunciation from raw text \cite{gao_e3_2023,yang24l_interspeech}, but this sacrifices control and adaptability.
 Users cannot manually correct rare words, loanwords, or domain-specific terms, and improving performance often requires resource-intensive retraining \cite{chen_f5-tts_2024}, which is impractical in many applications.

 To retain flexibility and explainability, many TTS systems incorporate phonemization as an intermediate preprocessing step \cite{chen_f5-tts_2024,ren_fastspeech_2022}.
 Widely used approaches rely on rule-based transformations and lexicon lookups, which struggle with morphological complexity \cite{demberg_phonological_2007}, number normalization, named entities, and foreign words \cite{bisani_joint-sequence_2008}.
-Even more advanced frameworks that add preprocessing steps such as part-of-speech (POS) tagging and neural models for unseen words still produce systematic errors, preventing flawless results and limiting synthesized speech quality in real-world applications.
+Even more advanced frameworks that add preprocessing steps such as part-of-speech (POS) tagging and neural models for unseen words still produce systematic errors by treating out-of-vocabulary (OOV) words as purely statistical guesses, failing to achieve flawless results and limiting synthesized speech quality in real-world applications.

-This work introduces OLaPh (Optimal Language Phonemizer), a framework that enhances previous approaches by leveraging large phonological resources, improving compound word handling with probabilistic scoring, and integrating NLP techniques such as named entity recognition (NER), POS tagging, and language detection.
-OLaPh provides accurate, transparent phoneme representations, particularly for morphologically rich languages like German, including dialectal variants.
-Manual evaluation in German and English compares OLaPh with baselines, while a challenge test set highlights its strengths on edge cases.
-Finally, a large language model (LLM) trained on OLaPh-generated data shows superior generalization compared to both the framework itself and other LLM-based phonemization models.
+This work introduces OLaPh (Optimal Language Phonemizer), a framework designed to bridge the gap between deterministic precision and neural flexibility.
+OLaPh enhances traditional G2P workflows by leveraging expansive phonological lexica, advanced NLP integration with Named Entity Recognition (NER) and POS tagging, and a robust statistical subword segmentation function.
+Our evaluations across four languages demonstrate that OLaPh significantly reduces phoneme error rates compared to established tools and models, achieving high accuracy even on OOV inputs.
+Furthermore, we show that OLaPh can serve as a high-consistency data generator to train neural models: an instruction-tuned LLM trained on OLaPh-generated data shows strong generalization capabilities, in some cases resolving phonetic ambiguities that surpass the deterministic components of the framework.